The Center provides many opportunities to graduate students, from

 enthusiastic and supportive colleagues.

-Students from Economics, Education, Human Development, Law,
+Students from the departments of including Economics, Education,

-research affiliates to participate.
+nominated by our research affiliates to participate.